 There are 3 keys to maintaining clear, clean and healthy swimming pool and spa water.
 These 3 keys are, , and .
 Whenever your water becomes cloudy, unhealthy or algae begins to grow it can be due to a breakdown in one or more of these three key conditions.

 Circulation is the flow or current in the water.
-The pump running daily for 1 hour per 10 degrees of median temperature, or 1 to 2 hours per day for a spa provides the water with circulation.
-Water circulation is important to keep the chemicals in the water evenly mixed, regulate the overall temperature of the water and make it more difficult for algae to settle and take root.
+The pump running daily for 1 hour per 10 degrees of median temperature (ex: 8hrs when it's 80 degrees), or 1 to 2 hours per day for a spa provides the water with circulation.
+Water circulation is important to keep the chemicals in the water evenly mixed, regulate the overall temperature of the water, and make it more difficult for algae to settle and take root.
 When a body of water is not circulating it becomes stagnant.
 Circulation also helps get any sanitized and oxidized material in the water to the filter to be collected, keeping the water clear.

 There are 5 main aspects of water chemistry to keep balances and to check for regularly.
 These 5 aspects are: